dancheah/Resume/data/resume.md

 Summary
 ----------------
-Experienced software developer comfortable working with large, complex distributed systems, shipping code and debugging systems simplfy complex business requirements
+Software developer with over ten years of experience building and supporting large, complex, distributed systems.
+Major strengths include a pragmatic approach to problem solving, communicating ideas and tradeoffs to technical and non-technical people, building consensus among team members and mentoring junior developers.

 Skills